u-boot/u-boot/doc/develop/devicetree/control.rst

   hierarchical format
 - It is fairly efficient to read incrementally

-The arch/<arch>/dts directories contains a Makefile for building the devicetree blob and embedding it in the U-Boot image.
+The U-Boot Makefile infrastructure allows for building the devicetree blob and embedding it in the U-Boot image.
 This is useful since it allows U-Boot to configure itself according to what it finds there.
 If you have a number of similar boards with different peripherals, you can describe the features of each board in the devicetree file, and have a single generic source base.

 To enable this feature, select `OF_CONTROL` via Kconfig.